(1) Cruising Grounds

 Hitchin was well known at this inn; according to Christopher French, a servant there, Hitchin came frequently with soldiers and "other scandalous Fellows" and was often seen with them in his room.
 The day after this incident, Williamson had misgivings, and confessed all to his relative Joseph Cockcroft; together they went to the inn and spied through the keyhole upon Hitchin in bed with one of his menfriends.
 Cockcroft says "I took him by the Collar, and told him I had some Business with him.
 He laid his Hand upon his Sword, Sir, says I, if you offer to draw, I'll whip ye thro' the Gills".
 Hitchin submitted, and in April was acquitted of sodomy but convicted of the attempt, and sentenced to a twenty-pound fine, six months' imprisonment, and to stand in the pillory near the end of Catherine Street, just off the Strand.

 When Hitchin was brought to the pillory on Tuesday, 2 May, his many "Friends and Brethren" had wisely barricaded the side-avenues with coaches and carts so as to impede the angry mob.
 But such precautions proved futile, for the throng nevertheless broke down these barriers, and blood was spilled in the ensuing battle between them and the attending peace officers.
-This was the first act of gay resistance in modern times, predating the Stonewall Riot which began the gay liberation movement by almost two hundred and fifty years.
+This was the first act of gay resistance in modern times, predating the Stonewall Riot which began the gay liberation movement by almost three hundred years.
 For half an hour, according to a newspaper report, a steady "battery of artillery" was aimed at Hitchin by "the Drury Lane Ladies", the rocks breaking windows when they missed the object of their hatred.
 One might expect other "sexual minorities" to sympathise with the mollies, but the current of anti-homosexual prejudice flowed deeply through all social groupings, and some of the most virulent molly-haters were the female prostitutes.
 They always turned out in force when a molly was pilloried, vocally and physically expressing their indignation at the mollies depriving these "more honest whores" of their rightful custom.
 As seems to be the way of the world, one outcast group tries to salvage some status at the expense of another outcast group, not recognising their common oppressor.
 Hitchin, thoroughly pelted with filth, his nightgown and breeches literally torn away from his body by the force of the missiles, was finally let down, fainting from exhaustion.
 Little wonder that he never recovered from this gruelling ordeal, and he died shortly after his release from prison six months later.
 He died in extreme poverty, and his wife petitioned the courts for relief.

 Hitchin's "friends and brethren" were probably a mixture of mollies and semi-professional criminals, for Hitchin was a prominent "thief-taker", and his biography provides our surest clues about the overlapping of the molly subculture with the criminal underworld.
 That notorious criminal Jonathan Wild who was virtually the director of a crime syndicate which thrived upon robbing people and then returning their goods for a reward, or smuggling them to Holland began his career as an assistant to Hitchin.
 "These celebrated co-partners in villainy, under the pretext of reforming the manners of the dissolute part of the public, paraded the streets from Temple-bar to the Minories, searching houses of ill-fame, and apprehending disorderly and suspected persons: but such as compliment these public performers with private douceurs were allowed to practice every species of wickedness with impunity".
 Hitchin's membership of the Society for Reformation of Manners, and access to its network of information, would have added immeasurably to his power in the underworld, but it is nevertheless ironic that he pretended to be an active supporter of the very Society which was responsible for the purge of the molly houses which indirectly led to his downfall.